 CIPFA published a revised Prudential Code and Treasury Management Code Practice on the 20th December 2021 following two consultation periods during 2021.
-Given local authority reporting timetables, CIPFA have stated that while the 2021 publications apply with immediate effect, authorities may defer introducing the revised reporting requirements until 2023/24.
+Given local authority reporting timetables, CIPFA have stated that while the 2021 publications apply with immediate effect, authorities may defer introducing the revised reporting requirements until 2023/24 and following discussions with our external treasury advisors, WBC will work towards 2023/24.
 At the time this report was being produced CIPFA have yet to publish the accompanying guidance notes for each of the new publications.